nhoening/StoSim/doc/reference.rst

     Use this to select certain values from the y-column.
     One out of ['all', 'last', 'max_x', 'max_y', 'min_x', 'min_y'] (**M**)

-In addition, you can narrow down your data set for this test by giving some settings for your dependent variables.
+In addition, you can narrow down your data set for this test by specifying some parameter settings.

 .. _remote_reference: